Our Founders

 2011: Damar Charter Academy

-A successful collaboration between Damar Services, Inc., and the City of Indianapolis’s Office of Education Innovation results in Damar Charter Academy (DCA).
+A successful collaboration between Damar, and the City of Indianapolis’s Office of Education Innovation results in Damar Charter Academy (DCA).
 As the state’s first charter school serving a sizable population of children with developmental and behavioral challenges, it offers parents from across Indiana a much-needed, free educational alternative for their children with special needs.

 2013: Damar ABA Clinic at Geist